BearyNatural/ObsidianVault/Linux/My practice steps/My answers.md

 				9. https://www.thegeekstuff.com/2010/08/how-to-create-lvm/
 	22. D6:Complete the following tasks:
 		1. Temporarily mount the filesystem available on /dev/(additionaldrive) under /mnt/backup/.
 NOTE: setup the filesystem with ext4, after mounting cp /opt/SAMPLE0001.tar.bz2 /mnt/backup/backup-primary.tar.bz2
 		2. Decompress and unarchive the /mnt/backup/backup-primary.tar.bz2 archive into /opt/.
-Pretend this should result in a new directory (created from the archive itself) named /SAMPLE002/
+This should result in a new directory (created from the archive itself) named /SAMPLE002/
 		3. Answer:
 			1. lsblk
 			2. mkdir /mnt/backup